Skip to main content

 Image of the Cirrus Data 'Add Integration' user interface

-6. Once the integration is created, during the creation of a new migration session, select Auto Allocate Destination Volumes to automatically allocate new volumes on FSx for ONTAP.
+6. Once the integration is created, during the creation of a new migration session, select Auto Allocate Destination Volumes to automatically allocate new volumes on FSx ONTAP.

 Note: New LUNs will be created with the same size as the source volume's size, unless “Migrate to Smaller Volumes” is enabled for the migration.